Skip to main content

 How to Cut Butternut Squash

-1. Start by separating the top and bottom half of the squash.
+1. Start by separating the top and bottom halves of the squash.
 Place the knife at the point where the neck meets the bulb and, using your other hand, press down on the top of the blade and slice all the way through.

 2. Peel the top half using a peeler.